klimjs/klimjs/README.md

 # 🦀 Full Stack JS Developer

-> I'm a frontend & backend developer for 15+ years.
+> I'm a frontend & backend developer for 15+ years based in 🇵🇱 Poland.
 > Specialized in React and Node.js.
 > A big fan of e-commerce development.